Would you like to increase your income without working more?

 A form of anti-education sentiment has been spreading around the internet lately.
 This is about bloggers and ‘influencers’ telling you that you don’t need to go to university to succeed.

-To succeed in life, your careers and to increase your income you need two things: knowledge and networks.
-Going to university, and continuing to do courses, give you access to both.
+You need knowledge and networks to succeed in life and your career and increase your income.
+Going to university, and continuing to do online courses, give you access to both.

 I’d leave you to make up your own mind as to whether education is important for money making and increasing your income.

 Learning to negotiate is a key competence to increase your income with very little further effort.
 And I’m not talking about the kind of negotiation some PR and SEO professionals try to pull on bloggers.
-(You know, the one where you tell them the price for advertising, they ignore you and offer a fifth of what you quoted.
+(You know, the one where you tell them the advertising price, they ignore you and offer a fifth of what you quoted.
 This obviously doesn’t fly.)

-Attending a course on how to negotiate is probably one of the best investments you’d ever make.
+Attending a course on negotiating is probably one of the best investments you’d ever make.
 Failing that, there are rules of negotiating that you can practice on your own.

 One thing we often get wrong when negotiating is that we focus too much on what we want and largely ignore what the other party wants.
-Let me say, you get more of what you want when you give what the others want.
+Let me say you get more of what you want when you give what others want.

-To increase your income, with or without further effort, you need to learn how to spot opportunities and act on them.
+To increase your income, with or without further effort, you must learn how to spot and act on opportunities.

-There are no hard and fast rules except that anything that makes your life difficult or annoys you may turn out to be a problem that many people share.
-Solve this problem and there is your big break.
+There are no hard and fast rules except that anything that makes your life difficult or annoys you may be a problem many people share.
+Solve this problem, and there is your big break.

-It also help to remember that many miss their chance to contribute value and increase their income manifold because ‘opportunity wear overalls and looks like hard work’.
+It also helps to remember that many miss their chance to contribute value and bring higher income because ‘opportunity wears overalls and looks like hard work’.

-Contrary to the mythological beliefs that have developed around professional success, money making and investing – this of the lonely hero who makes it because fortune favours the brave – success is rarely a personal achievement.
+Contrary to the mythological beliefs that have developed around professional success, making good money and investing – this of the lonely hero who makes it because fortune favours the brave – success is rarely a personal achievement.

-To succeed you need good mentors who impart tacit knowledge, share practices and lend you their reputation when starting out.
+To succeed, you need good mentors who impart tacit knowledge, share practices and lend you their reputation when starting out.
+They can be family members or colleagues.

 When aiming to increase their income, most people choose to work harder.
-They take more shifts, they take the shift no one else wants, the work long hours.
+They take a new job, hustle in their spare time, work long hours and try to improve their hourly rate.
 Working hard doesn’t increase your income in sustainable ways.
-Furthermore, it can give you weakened immune system, fatigue and divorce.
+Furthermore, it can weaken your immune system and cause fatigue and divorce.

-The key to increasing your income without working yourself into the ground is to learn how to work smart.
-And a corner stone to making the transition from ‘working hard’ to ‘working smart’ is to stop selling time and start selling reputation.
+Learning how to work smart is the key to increasing your income without working yourself into the ground.
+And a cornerstone to making the transition from ‘working hard’ to ‘working smart’ is to stop selling time and start selling reputation.

 This a point about making more money that has always fascinated me:

-You don’t increase your income by aiming to make more money by nearly as much as you increase it my focusing on the value you contribute to people’s lives.
+You don’t increase your income by aiming to make more money by nearly as much as you increase it by focusing on the value you contribute to people’s lives.

-Hence, to increase your income substantially train yourself to focus on the value you contribute rather than the money people would give you for it.
+Hence, to increase your income substantially, train yourself to focus on the value you contribute rather than the money people give you.

-(There is a caveat to this, though: you also need to make sure that what you are paid reflects the value you contribute.
-Research shows women often under-value their contribution.)
+(There is a caveat to this: you also need to ensure that your pay reflects properly the value you contribute.
+Research shows women often undervalue their contribution.)

 Regretfully your time is a zero-sum game.

-This means that when you devote your time and attention to one thing, you need to stop doing something else.
+This means that when you devote your time and attention to one thing, you must stop doing something else.

-Increasing your income is not an easy thing; it is up to you what you are prepared to give up so that you achieve that.
+Increasing your income is not easy; it is up to you what you are prepared to give up in your own life to achieve that.

 To increase your income, you’ll have to learn to take risks.

-I’m talking about risking security for better shot at earning more; about leaving a dead-end job that stresses you for the uncertainty of doing something your find meaningful.
+I’m talking about risking security for a better shot at a salary increase, about leaving your dead-end current job that stresses you for the uncertainty of doing something your find meaningful.

 It is scary, I know.
 I also happen to believe that Goethe was right when he said:

 Most of us spend most of our time in our comfort zone.
-This is the place of the familiar, place where there are no surprises, no big losses and no mind-blowing gains.
+This is the place of the familiar, where there are no surprises, big losses and no mind-blowing gains.

-To increase your income, you need change, and this is not likely to occur if you keep to your comfort zone.
+You need change to increase your income, which is not likely to occur if you keep to your comfort zone.

-Tim Ferriss in his book ‘The 4-hour Workweek’ shared some imaginative ways to push yourself beyond your comfort zone.
+In his book ‘The 4-hour Workweek’, Tim Ferriss shared some imaginative ways to push yourself beyond your comfort zone.

-While I never tried asking strangers in shopping malls for their phone numbers, I did ask strangers to sell me their ski passes when finished with them.
-I believe, that this was a truly transforming moment for me.
+While I never tried asking strangers in shopping malls for their phone numbers, I did ask strangers to sell me their ski passes when they finished with them.
+I believe that this was a truly transforming moment for me.

-To increase your income, you need a BIG dream.
+To increase your take-home pay, you need a BIG dream.

 This is the one step among the ten that is specific to women.

-Research shows that when it comes to money – making it, investing it and even spending it – men and women are very different.
-Men generally enjoy the process and see it as a school game that you win or lose.
-Women, on the other hand, are motivated by the outcome; e.g. what is at the end of the process.
+Research shows that men and women are very different in money – making, investing, and spending.
+Men generally enjoy the process and see it as a schoolyard game that you win or lose.
+Conversely, women are motivated by the outcome, e.g., what is at the end of the process.

 Neither of these is ‘good’ or ‘bad’.
-This only means that women are more likely to increase their income and be financially successful if they have a BIG dream to motivate them.
+It only means that women are more likely to increase their income and be financially successful if they have a BIG dream to motivate them.

-(Note that the dream doesn’t have to be a material acquisition; it can be a life style change, a relationship development etc.).
+(Note that the dream doesn’t have to be a big purchase; it can be a lifestyle change, a relationship development etc.).

 Finally…

-In this post I shared the ten steps you must take to increase your income without working more.
-These I worked out by researching, observation and experimentation.
+In this post, I shared the ten steps you must take to increase your income without working more.
+I worked them out through research, observation and experimentation.

 My mother didn’t tell me much about how you make and invest money; she did much better than that.